whaleymar/whalengine/README.md

 ## Misc
 - ECS lib tasks
 - make this an actual framework
-    - move stuff in main.cpp into game class
 - Logger queue that runs on another thread
 - rework controller system to be manually called by Event
 - hot-reloading code (youtube video is bookmarked)